Dale Earnhardt Asked Dale Jarrett a Creepy Question Days Before His Tragic Death: ‘Are You Wearing This Because You’re Afraid of Dying?’

-If you’re a motorsports fan, it’s probably safe to assume that you won’t forget the day Dale Earnhardt died anytime soon.
-During his time on the track, the Intimidator seemed invincible; then, in a single horrific moment, he was gone.
+If you’re a motorsports fan, it’s probably safe to assume you won’t forget the day Dale Earnhardt died anytime soon.
+During his time on the track, the Intimidator seemed invincible.
+Then, in a single horrific moment, he was gone.

 Dale Earnhardt proved to be one of NASCAR’s biggest stars

 These days, it’s impossible to hear the name Dale Earnhardt without thinking of the star’s untimely death.
 The Intimidator, however, used to be synonymous with something else: NASCAR success.